API Docs are available.

 compareIgnoreCase compares two strings, ignoring case.

-flip flips the order of characters in a string.
+reverse reverses the order of characters in a string.

 loop allows you to loop through characters in a string starting and ending at arbitrary indices.
 Out of bounds indices allow you to wrap around the string, supporting a number of use-cases, including: